Rent Your House or Sell It?

 Even if your tenants are decent, you will still deal with the stress of needing to answer their phone calls, keep up with maintenance, etc. Let’s face it, being a landlord can be hard work.

 Even if you get the best tenants, you can expect that you’ll probably need to do some painting and maybe carpet replacement when they leave.
 It is quite unusual that a tenant will maintain your home as you would.

 Renting allows them to do that while keeping the option open to selling in the future.
 Sometimes the choice to sell or rent a home isn’t just about finances but of life decisions.

 In addition to deducting regular expenses, you can also claim a deduction for depreciation on the property as well.
 Further, if you have a rental loss, it’s possible you can use the loss to offset some of your income if your adjusted gross income is less than $150,000.

 Always speak with a tax professional for more details on deducting any losses or depreciation.
 Tax deductions should always be factored into whether selling or renting a home is the better option.

-Are you someone who always wanted to own a rental property?
-If this sounds like you, then renting your own home could be a great way to put your toe in the water.
+Are you someone who has always wanted to own a rental property?
+If this sounds like you, renting your own home could be a great way to put your toe in the water.
 Maybe you will discover you love it.
 If so, you could have the confidence to acquire more properties in the future.

-If you are relocating to another state selling can be even more beneficial.
+If you are relocating to another state, selling can be even more beneficial.
 People do not realize the emotional burden of having two homes until they experience it.
 Having to deal with rental problems in the middle of the night while in another state is not pleasant.

-Selling your home allows you to generate as much income as possible from it, and much more revenue than you would if the market does drop out in the next few years.
+Selling your home allows you to generate as much income as possible from it and much more revenue than you would if the market does drop out in the next few years.

-Right now, selling your home lets, you take advantage of current tax laws that exclude your sale from capital gains tax up to $250,000 on your own, or $500,000 if you are married.
-Limitations are depending on your tax bracket, but for most homeowners, the current law means they get to avoid a reasonably sizable tax on a huge sale for most homeowners.
+Right now, selling your home lets you take advantage of current tax laws that exclude your sale from capital gains tax up to $250,000 on your own, or $500,000 if you are married.
+Limitations depend on your tax bracket, but the current law means they get to avoid a reasonably sizable tax on a huge sale for most homeowners.
 It is one of the best tax benefits of owning a house.